-Oh, and with watchOS 7, you can share it with your friends if you want to.
+Oh, and since watchOS 7, you can share Apple Watch faces with your friends if you want to.

 The Artist watch face doesn’t really offer much in the way of customisation or even information for that matter (which is why it’s quite low on my list), but it’s still a neat face to have.

 This one has been created with artist Geoff McFetridge.
 So what’s special about it?
 The portrait algorithmically changes every time you raise your wrist.
 You can tap on the face to change the portrait to a new design as well.
 It’s pretty neat, and as an added bonus, the always on display looks good.